ABOUT NORTHWEST IMMIGRANT RIGHTS PROJECT:

 ● Conduct case analysis to determine eligibility for immigration protections/status under the immigration laws;

-● Maintain a working knowledge of significant policies, laws, practices, and trends in immigration law, particularly as it impacts low-income immigrants and those impacted by the criminal legal system;
+● Maintain a working knowledge of significant policies, laws, practices, and trends in immigration law, particularly as it impacts low-income immigrants and those impacted by the criminal justice system;

 ● Establish, organize, and maintain files up to date;

-● Perform administrative tasks related to grant reporting such as timekeeping, submitting timesheets, tracking training, and other duties in a timely manner;
+● Perform administrative tasks related to grant reporting such as timekeeping, submitting timesheets, tracking trainings and other duties in a timely manner;

 ● Participate in NWIRP’s outreach, community education, and development efforts; and

 Emotional demands: While performing the duties of this job, the employee is regularly required to discuss topics including, but not limited, to discrimination; child abuse, neglect, abandonment; domestic abuse; violence, and psychological trauma.
-Working in a detention center environment.
+Working in a detention center environment (especially for LOP).

 SKILLS AND QUALIFICATIONS: